sudo-secure/security-research/php-inventory-management-system/sql-injection/PoC.md

 ---

 **Conclusion:**
-The vulnerability is caused by insecure handling of user input.
-Using parameterized queries and proper validation will mitigate this issue.
+The insecure handling of user input in fetchOrderData.php exposes the application to SQL Injection attacks.
+Implementing prepared statements and input validation will effectively remediate this issue and protect the integrity and confidentiality of the system's data.